sattiz/SudokuGame/README.md

 #### 6.1.2.4 `Sudoku9x9_checkColumn`
 **Description**
-This test suite focuses on the `checkColumnT` functionality of the `Sudoku9x9`.
-The `checkColumnT` function checks the validity of columns in the Sudoku board and returns the count of positive and negative values in each column.
+This test suite focuses on the `checkColumn` functionality of the `Sudoku9x9`.
+The `checkColumn` function checks the validity of columns in the Sudoku board and returns the count of positive and negative values in each column.

 **Test Cases**
 1. **Test**: Check columns on a predefined board with mixed positive and negative values.